-Enzyme inhibitors (here, we denote the enzyme inhibitors by I) are molecular agents that interfere with catalysis, slowing or halting enzymatic reactions.
-They stop the fitting of substrates into the enzyme’s active site.
+Enzyme inhibitors (here, we denote the enzyme inhibitors by I) are molecular agents that interfere with catalysis to slowing or halting enzymatic reactions.
+They give trouble to the fitting process of substrates into the enzyme’s active site.

 E + S ↔ ES → P + E (here, ES is the enzyme-substrate intermediate)

 But when The inhibitors are interfering with the catalytic process of the enzyme then the inhibitor instead of substrate binds with the enzyme to form an enzyme-inhibitor.
 So the enzyme can not perform as a catalyst anymore.

 I + E ↔ EI → X (P does not form)

 - S= Substrate

 Examples of inhibitors include toxins, poisons, pesticides, and antibiotics.